OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

     Select **Insert > Add-ins**.
 Choose **Manage My Add-ins** and select **Upload My Add-in**.
 Click "Browse..." for your manifest file (`.\manifest.xml`), then click Open, select **Upload**.

-    4. Finally, change the script tag to point to the right custom functions source.
+    4. Finally, change the script tag.
 Open up your add-in project in your favorite code editor.
 In **index.html** in the root folder, delete and replace the script tag immediately following the <title> tags with the code below:

     ```js
     <script src="https://unpkg.com/@microsoft/office-js@1.1.9-adhoc.22/dist/custom-functions-runtime.js" type="text/javascript"></script>
     ```

-## Try out a basic computational custom function
+## Try out a basic custom function

 Now the custom functions in your file will be loaded and ready to use.
 There are several pre-built functions for you in the Yo Office project.
 All are attached to a namespace called CONTOSO which is defined in the XML manifest file.
-Once you start typing =CONTOSO in a cell, the list of available functions will appear.
+When you start typing =CONTOSO in a cell, the list of available functions will appear.

 Let's call `=CONTOSO.ADD42()`.
 This function adds 42 to any two numbers you provide as arguments.
 In any cell, type `=CONTOSO.ADD42(1,2)`.
 It should deliver the answer 45.